cversky-rh/SALP-2-demo/README.md

+## Overall Guidance

+This git repo has been created as part of a larger overall framework that will allow less technical users to demonstrate the business value of our products.
+The framework consists of three artifacts:

+1) A Miro Board that specifies:
+   * Business Value Statement
+   * A Specific Scenario that should be addressed
+   * The IT Value that should be demonstrated by this demo
+2) An Asana Task List that provides step-by-step details on the process that the account team should go through prior to embarking on the demo
+3) A Business Value Demo

 # Demo for Modern Application Transformation Process

 This demo aims to address the need for a DevSecOps framework that accelerates development, provides easy deployment options, and allows for quick and easy way to add new product features and extensions to enterprise applications.